What You’ll Learn 🖥️

 2D graph markers

-The 2D graph offers several marker types:
+The 2D graph supports several marker types:

 Selection